14 Uncertainty

 14.1 Delta method

 The delta method is a statistical technique used to approximate the variance of a function of random variables.
 For example, data analysts often want to compare regression coefficients or predicted probabilities by subtracting them from one another.
 Such comparisons can be expressed as functions of a model’s parameters, but the variances (and standard errors) of such transformed quantities can be difficult to derive analytically.
 The delta method is a convenient way to approximate those variances.
-It allows us to quantity uncertainty around most of the quantities of interest discussed in this book.
+It allows us to quantify uncertainty around most of the quantities of interest discussed in this book.

 14.1.1 Univariate delta method

-To start, we use the delta method to compute the standard error of a function with one parameter: the natural logarithm of a single regression coefficient.
+In this section, we use the delta method to compute the standard error of a function with one parameter: the natural logarithm of a single regression coefficient.
 Consider a setting with three measured variables: \(Y\), \(X\), and \(Z\).
 With these variables in hand, the analyst estimates a linear regression model.

 \[ Y = \beta_1 + \beta_2 X + \beta_3 Z + \varepsilon \tag{14.1}\]